richardgourley/charity-organization-event-website/README.md

 # Charity Organization Event Website

-## Intro
+## INTRO
-A membership website for charities written in Django and the Wagtail CMS.
+A membership website for charities written in Django and Wagtail CMS.

+Charity owners can create an account and add a profile for their charity.

+The site admin has to approve all charity organization profiles.

+Once approved, the charity owner can login and create 'event' objects to tell the world about upcoming fundraising events.

 ## FEATURES
-- Charity owners can register and add an in depth profile highlighting what their charity does, their location and where they operate.
-- Charity owners can then create charity events.
+- Approved charities listed in paginated pages.
-- Site visitors can view all charities and events on paginated views.
+- Approved events listed in paginated pages.
-- Charity owners can add a profile highlighting what their charity does, location, where it operates.
+- Users can create a charity profile
+- Users can create events
-- The site administrator has to approve all charity signups and event signups before they go live on the website.
+- Admin has to approve all users and events before they appear on the website.

 ## TOOLS
+- Django
+- Wagtail
+- Bootstrap
+- python-decouple
+- django-countries
+- Pillow
+- CustomUser model - extends AbstractUser
+- UserCreationForm
--
+- UserChangeForm
-- Implements a CustomUser model extending the base Django user model (using AbstractUser) SEE THE RELATED SECTION FOR LINKS TO LEARN MORE ABOUT WHEN TO USE CUSTOM USERS
+- Django registration, login and password reset system

 ### To Do
 - [ ] Add custom user settings to the wagtail admin dashboard